Is my project eligible for a grant?

-The Trustees meet twice a year in June and November together with Deanery Representatives.
+The Trustees meet twice a year in June and November to consider applications for grants.

-When you have completed the form, save it and then email it to firstname.lastname@example.org before the latest deadline for submission (17th April for the June meeting and 17th September for the November meeting).
+You must submit your application form before the latest deadline for submission (17th April for the June meeting and 17th September for the November meeting).
 Any late applications will be held for the next meeting.

 When the completed application form is received you will receive an acknowledgement.
-A copy of the application will be sent to a Denomination or Deanery Representative.
+A copy of the application will be sent to the appropriate Denomination or Deanery Representative.
 They will contact you to arrange a visit so that they can report to the next meeting of Trustees.
 In the meeting, Trustees will consider all eligible applications for a WHCT grant.
 Any applicant churches or chapels that stand out for their contribution to advancing the Christian religion may also be considered for a grant from the Hartham Church Charitable Trust Fund (HCCT Fund).

-In order for visits to be arranged, made and reports prepared applicants should submit completed forms well before, and at the very latest by 17th April for the June meeting and 17th September for the November meeting.
+In order for visits to be arranged, made and reports prepared, applicants should plan to submit their completed application form well before, and at the very latest by 17th April for the June meeting and 17th September for the November meeting.

 When will I know the decision taken at the meeting?